acusti/uikit/packages/appsync-fetch/README.md

 variables via `process.env`.
 Usage is illustrated in the code example below.

-In addition, `appsyncFetch` calls `await response.json()` and returns the result, because that’s what you wanted anyways.

 And lastly, if the response is an error (4xx or 5xx), `appsyncFetch` will throw an Error object with the response HTTP error and message as the Error object message and with the following additional properties: